dawciu0001/KindnessChallengeApplication/README.md

 as mentioned in other projects: I'm not really talented in art, so I find it hard to single-handedly design the UI in Figma/Adobe XD, so if anybody is up to design the UI and send me some photos, I would be more than happy to update it

+Feel free to fork it and expand it (add points for finishing deeds and a scoreboard? :D)